DiontreBaker/PiDAR/README.md

     format = '=' + 'B' * 7

     try:
+    # Collects rows of data points equal to the number in xrange plus one #
         for d in xrange (99):
             line = sweep.read(7)
             assert (len(line) == 7), "Bad data read: %d" % len(line)